GrantGMiller/exchange_interface/README.rst

-Extron Global Scripter allows access to O365 accounts.
+This module allows access to Microsoft Office 365 accounts.

 Example Script
 ==============